Gosho no Gorōmaru: Life

 According to legend, Gorōmaru was the lord of Tobe (in present-day Yokohama) in the Kamakura period and succeeded the former lands of the Mutō clan.
 A tomb of Gosho no Gorōmaru and a monument exist in Goshoyama, Yokohama, part of the historic Tobe, but there is no further information on his activities in the area.
 Tobe was originally territory of the Mutō clan until Mutō Sukeyori descended to Kyushu and established the Shōni clan.
 However, apart from legend, it remains uncertain who succeeded the Mutō clan's domains in Musashi Province.

 Gorōmaru is said to have been an excellent horse-rider and a man of valor with "the strength of seventy-five people".
 Kanabon Soga Monogatari describes Gorōmaru: "Among them, Gorōmaru appears superior.
 Wearing a one-shaku-eight-sun [54.5 cm or 1.8 ft] tachi in his moegiodoshi dō-maru [light green-braided armor], he lightly struck with a knurled seven-shaku [2.1 m or 6.9 ft] iron pole and stood on the shank of the horse."
 Jūbangiri describes Gorōmaru saying, "He is eighteen years old, but has the strength of eighty-five people."
 During Tokimune's questioning, Tokimune is said to have explained that he had mistaken Gorōmaru for a regular retainer, and would have attacked him right away had he recognized him.

 In Soga Monogatari, it is written that Gorōmaru put a women's usuginu (a thin robe) over his haramaki armor, supposedly disguising as a woman catching Tokimune off guard.
 It is said that this was against the morals of samurai (bushidō), and Gorōmaru was exiled from Kamakura to Yagoshima in Kai Province.
 However, the Kamakura period Azuma Kagami and the early version of Soga Monogatari do not mention him disguising as a woman; this was most likely added later for dramatization.

 Genealogy

-The Gosho family is a branch of the Fujiwara clan, a powerful family of Japanese regents and court nobility, founded by Fujiwara no Kamatari in the 7th century.
-Gosho no Gorōmaru's ancestors were shinkan government officials of Atsuta Shrine in Owari Province.
-They took the name Gosho from the Atsuta Palace (Atsuta Gosho) that they lived in as the acting governor (daikan) of the shrine and its territory.

-The descendants of Gorōmaru became a prominent family in Usa, Buzen Province (in present-day Fukuoka and Ōita Prefecture), who descended to Kyushu in 1196 with Ōtomo Yoshinao, the Governor of Buzen and Bungo Provinces and Defense Commissioner of the West who was also a retainer of Yoritomo.
-They served in several positions such as magistrate general (sōbugyō) or administrator general (sōkengyō) of the Atsuta Shrine.
-In 1334, they succeeded the court rank of Senior Sixth Rank and the position of grand officer of divine offerings (ōuchibito), a position passed down from generation to generation in the Moribe no Sukune clan, and by 1470, they were promoted to Fifth Rank.
+Gorōmaru is an ancestor to the Gosho family.
+The name Gosho originated from the Atsuta Palace (Atsuta Gosho) where a member of the family lived in as the daikan of Atsuta Shrine in Owari Province.
+Gorōmaru's descendants later went to Kyushu with Ōtomo Yoshinao.